-The following list of principal taxpayers was provided by the District's Tax Assessor/Collector and represents the principal taxpayers' value as a percentage of the 2024 Certified Taxable Assessed Valuation of \$743,616,473.
+The following list of principal taxpayers was provided by the District's tax assessor/collector and represents the principal taxpayers' value as a percentage of the 2024 Certified Taxable Assessed Valuation of \$133,030,273.
 This represents ownership as of January 1, 2024.
-An accurate principal taxpayer list related to the 2025 Preliminary Taxable Assessed Valuation of \$811,067,033, which is under review and subject to adjustments and corrections, is not available as of the date hereof.
+Accurate principal taxpayer lists related to the 2025 Preliminary Taxable Assessed Valuation, which is under review and subject to adjustments and corrections and the Estimated Taxable Assessed Valuation as of July 15, 2025, are not available as of the date hereof.
+See "INVESTMENT CONSIDERATIONS-Dependence on Major Taxpayers and the Developer."